OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 # Create custom functions in Excel (Preview)

 Custom functions enable developers to add new functions to Excel by defining those functions in JavaScript as part of an add-in.
-Users within Excel can access custom functions like any other native function in Excel (such as `SUM()`).
+Users within Excel can access custom functions just as they would any other native function in Excel, such as `SUM()`.
 This article describes how to create custom functions in Excel.

 The following illustration shows an end user inserting a custom function into a cell of an Excel worksheet.
 The `CONTOSO.ADD42` custom function is designed to add 42 to the pair of numbers that the user specifies as input parameters to the function.